Makhi7/website-link-shortener-nextjs/README.md

 - **Link Shortening:** Users can input a URL and generate a shortened link using the Bitly API.
 - **Copy to Clipboard:** The shortened link can be easily copied to the clipboard.

+## Known Issues

+- Need to write code to refresh the form after the link has been generated and copied by user.
+- No written tests.

 ## Getting Started